r00k/uruguay/README.md

-# uruguay

-Notes and code for the talk I gave at RubyConf Uruguay.
+Notes and code for the Clojure talk I gave at RubyConf Uruguay.

 If you're a beginner and these notes intrigue you enough to give Clojure a try, you should read my post [Tips for Clojure